 Here is the guide: Manage Webhook Subscriptions

-EDIT: If you got your Enterprise Messaging environment set up, then you are ready to deploy the Electronic Invoice sample.
-Try it!
+EDIT: If you got your SAP Event Mesh environment set up, then you are ready to deploy the Electronic Invoice sample.
+Try it out!